Street food of Mumbai: Variety

 Mumbai, being the capital (and the largest urban area) of Maharashtra, is dominated by Maharashtrian food.
 Vada pav is noted as the most popular street food in Mumbai.
-A sandwich form of Eggs Kejriwal is a common snack or breakfast street food.
-Other noted street foods in Mumbai include Dabeli, panipuri, bhelpuri, sevpuri, dahipuri, sandwiches, ragda-pattice, pav bhaji, Chinese bhel, Khaman, Dhokla, idlis, and dosas, all of which are vegetarian.
+A sandwich form of Eggs Kejriwal is also a very common snack or breakfast street food.
+Other noted street foods in Mumbai include Dabeli, Panipuri, Bhel puri, Sev puri, Dahipuri, Sandwiches, Ragda pattice, Pav bhaji, Chinese bhel, Khaman, Dhokla, Idli, and Dosa, all of which are vegetarian.

-In terms of non-vegetarian offerings, omelette-pav, kebabs, and fish are found on Mumbai streets.
-The amount of variety of street food is attributed to the cosmopolitan culture of the city.
+In terms of non-vegetarian offerings, Omelette, Kebab, and fish are found on Mumbai streets.
+The amount and of variety of street food is attributed to the cosmopolitan culture of the city.
 In the 1980s, Indianised Chinese food was an emerging trend on Mumbai streets.
-Other popular street food items include Misal pav (spicy curry made of sprouted moth beans, which is eaten with paav, an Indian bread roll typically a bun), and vegetable frankie (a popular and cheaper version of wraps and rolls).
+Other popular street food items include Misal pav (spicy curry made of sprouted moth beans, which is eaten with pav, an Indian bread roll typically a bun), and vegetable frankie (a popular and cheaper version of wraps and rolls).

-Kulfi (frozen dairy dessert similar to ice cream) and golah (Indian snow cone sometimes served on a stick) are among the desserts and coolants found on Mumbai streets.
+Kulfi (frozen dairy dessert, similar to ice cream) and golah (Indian snow cone, sometimes served on a stick) are among the desserts and coolants that can be found.

 Apart from snacks, Mumbai has several juice and milkshake bars on the roadside that offer a variety of juices and milkshakes.
-Fresh Sugarcane juice vendors are synonymous with Mumbai roads and offer a cheap form of refreshment.
+Fresh sugarcane juice vendors are synonymous with Mumbai roads and offer a cheap form of refreshment.
 Tea vendors cycle around the city, selling the beverage hot on the streets.
-Street vendors normally remain unaffected by general strike calls and do business all year around.
-Paan, a betel leaf preparation eaten as a mouth freshener post meals in India is also sold at Mumbai's roadside stalls.
+Street vendors normally remain unaffected by general strike calls and do business all year round.
+Paan, a Betel preparation eaten as a mouth freshener post meals in India is also sold at Mumbai's roadside stalls.

 Areas and spread

-Lanes with a sizable cluster of street food stalls are known as Khau Galli locally which mean 'Food Alley' in Marathi.
-Girgaum Chowpatty beach is noted for its Bhelpuri and kulfi.
+Streets with a sizable cluster of street food stalls are known as Khau Galli locally, which means 'Food Alley' in Marathi.
+Girgaon Chowpatty beach is noted for its Bhel puri and kulfi.
 Street vendors at Nariman Point, one of the city's financial hubs, do brisk business during the lunch hour.

-Mumbai's street food has made its way into kitchens of restaurants in the city, including five star hotels.
+Mumbai's street food has made its way into the kitchens of restaurants in the city, including five star hotels.
 In fact, restaurants in various parts of the world have incorporated Mumbai's street food into their menu cards.
 Homegrown fast food companies that serve street food in Mumbai have been launched in recent years.
 Despite the many pros and cons of street food, it forms a daily diet of many office goers and college students in the city.
+Many Mumbaikars enjoy evening snacks on the roadside.